Official University Policies

 Academic Integrity

-1. all individuals, being in the image of God, are to be respected for their intellectual contributions;
+• All individuals, being in the image of God, are to be respected for their intellectual contributions.

-2. the use of one’s God-given talents is the responsibility of every individual, and, for the Christian, excellence is a sacrifice to the Lord Jesus Christ to the glory of God; and
+• The use of one’s God-given talents is the responsibility of every individual and, for the Christian, excellence is a sacrifice to the Lord Jesus Christ to the glory of God.

 Therefore, plagiarism and cheating in any form will not be condoned within the Trinity community.
 Plagiarism, whether intentional or indirect, gives the impression that the words or ideas in a person’s writings are one’s own, whereas in reality they are taken from someone else’s written or oral presentation(s), even when a reference to the original source is made in footnotes or bibliography.
 Cheating is an expression of fraud and deception, as students give the impression of doing better on assignments, quizzes or exams than they deserve.